HidellaS/Generic-Machine-learning-project-structure/README.md

 #### 8- then in our vs code terminal type " git pull " to get the fils to our local pc

 #### 9- now if your virtual env name is not a typical name like env or venv etc.. then go inside the gitignore file and find the #Environments location and put your Environments name to the list.

+#### 10- create 2 new files in the project folder named setup.py and requirements.txt

+#### 11- setup.py is responsible in creating our machine learning project as a package and we can even install or use this package . we can deploy in pypi too

+#### 12- requirements.txt for our packages

+#### 13- once we created setup.py , how it going to find out how many packages are there and stuff. so for that we going to create another folder in the project called " src "

+#### 14- now inside that src folder we going to create another file called " __init__.py "   we use this so that we can find the src as a package

+#### 15 the __init__.py file marks the folder as a Python package, allowing imports to work correctly.

+#### 16- now whenever the setup.py run the  find_package() , it will just go and see in how many folders does it have this __init__.py  . so it wil directly concider this src as a package and it will build it . now we can import it anywhere like we importing pandas , numpy etc. but for that we need to put into pypy package

+#### 17- our entire project development will happen inside this src folder

+#### 18- after coding the setup.py for requirments then we go to terminal and run 'pip install -r requirements.txt'  this will install all the pacakges and will create info files, dependencies etc.